mmistakes/so-simple-theme/training/index.md

 *Details of upcoming and previous training courses offered by the Sheffield Bioinformatics Core will appear here.

+To be the first to hear about our training course program and for other core news and annoucements please join our mailing list [here](https://groups.google.com/a/sheffield.ac.uk/forum/#!forum/bioinformatics-core-news/join).

 ## 2018

 - to be announced...